taskworld/positioning-strategy/README.md

 - `options` Optional.

-  - `gap` How much distance between the child and the parent.
+  - `gap` The distance between the child and the parent.

-### Return type
+### Return value

 It returns an object representing where to position the child relative to the parent element.
 It contains these properties:

-- `left` The distance from the left edge of the viewport to the element.
+- `left` The distance from the left edge of the viewport to the child.
-- `top` The distance from the top edge of the viewport to the element.
+- `top` The distance from the top edge of the viewport to the child.